Beaver Valley Foot Clinic

 FAQ Frequently Asked Questions

-What, exactly, is Extracorporeal Shockwave Therapy (ESWT, Shockwave Therapy)?
+What is ESWT, Shockwave Therapy (Extracorporeal Shockwave Therapy)?

 How, exactly, does ESWT work?